-The rise of the NFT has made massive waves within the music industry, with the tokens offering artists near-infinite ways to both connect to their fans and monetize their output without needing a middle man or intermediary.
-For example, the band Kings of Leon released their latest album both through the standard means and as a collection of NFTs, to the delight of hard-core fans.
+The rise of the NFT has made massive waves within the music industry, with the tokens offering artists near-infinite ways to both connect to their fans and monetize their output without needing a middleman or intermediary.
+For example, the band Kings of Leon released their latest album through standard means and as a collection of NFTs, to the delight of hard-core fans.

 New Opportunities for Artists

 For all types of artists, such as those taking their first steps in the industry, bands making copyright-free music, or artists operating purely within the digital sphere, NFTs represent a valuable, innovative opportunity to get their work into the public domain and in front of audiences.
 NFTs offer fans the chance to ‘invest’ in, for example, an unsigned band or a new artist releasing his/her first digital collection of tracks.
 As they become increasingly used, they could well serve to level the playing field so that it is not just established artists who can generate significant investment in their work – and their future.

 For this ‘investment,’ the fan, in return, gets something truly special: an NFT representing ownership of a unique live track, for example, or an unreleased demo.
 As well as being a unique item in itself, this token could rise exponentially in value if the band or artist gains mainstream success.
 NFTs makes for a symbiotic relationship between artist and audience, cutting out the influence of or need for studio managers or label bosses.

 How to Buy Music NFTs